OSS-Hackathon/IranOpenSourceHackathon/CODE_OF_CONDUCT.md

 - Avoid use of sexualized language or imagery, unwelcome sexual attention or advances.
 - Avoid trolling/insulting/derogatory language.
 Avoid remarks that can constitute as personal attacks.
 - Avoid behavior that can constitute as public or private harassment (whether in the forums related to these events or in other spaces).
-- Avoid publishing other's personal information (name, email, address, phone number, etc.) without their explicit permission.
+- Avoid publishing others' personal information (name, email, address, phone number, etc.) without their explicit permission.
 - Avoid any conduct that is unacceptable in a professional setting.

 ### For Participants